.st0{fill:#FFFFFF;}

 December 31, 2022

-Written by Yemisi Iyilade, Project Management Consultant, Scientist & Innovation Expert.
+Written by Yemisi Iyilade, Project Management Consultant, Leadership Coach, Scientist & Innovation Expert.

 In order to manage and improve quality, it is important to understand the cost of nonconformance and take the necessary steps to reduce its impact on your business!